We have all been there.

 Let me give you an example.

-Until a squirrel comes across it and walks into it, unable to backup and now he is trapped.
+Until a squirrel comes across it and walks into it, unable to back up, he is now trapped.

 With the use of a reusable container to keep in your bag, these situations can dramatically decrease.